mlund/cppm-generator/README.md

 ## Motivation

-Besides scientific use, this project is a first dive into the Rust programming language.
+Besides some scientific use, this project is mainly a first dive into the Rust programming language.